-The LBJ School and UT Law offer a four-year dual degree program that responds to an increased need in both the public and private sectors for specialists with an advanced understanding of the global environment and facility in legal reasoning and credentials for the practice of law.
+The LBJ School and Texas Law offer a four-year dual degree program that responds to an increased need in both the public and private sectors for specialists with an advanced understanding of the global environment and facility in legal reasoning and credentials for the practice of law.

 The program is structured so that students can earn both degrees simultaneously in approximately four academic years.
 Degrees are awarded when the required course work in both areas is completed.
 In general, students will progress through the dual degree curriculum by taking either degree's first-year sequence in their first year, taking the other degree's first-year sequence in their second year, and then taking electives and specialization requirements in subsequent years.